United Homes Group, Inc. (UHG) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 16, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to United Homes Group, Inc. ("United Homes" or the "Company") (NASDAQ: UHG) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 20, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against United Homes Group, Inc. ("United Homes" or the "Company") (NASDAQ: UHG).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN UNITED HOMES GROUP, INC. (UHG), CLICK HERE BEFORE JUNE 9, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN UNITED HOMES GROUP, INC. (UHG), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 9, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?